UW-Statistics/surveyPrev_website/docs/team/STAB_group.md

 </div>

-Other graduate students at UW: Ameer Dharamshi, Joshua Yang
+Other graduate students at UW: Joshua Yang